dev-generator/app.devgenerator.io/src/documentation.md

 : First, we will need to determine our namespace to use this will be leveraged as the name used everywhere.
 For example, rubocop and packagejson are used already.

 **Step 2:**
 : Second, create a file to hold all the field information that will be used in the JS like the YAML file is used for the user interface.
 Check out `frontend/javascipt/generators/data/packagejson.js` for an example of a setup.
-A file should be created in the `frontend/javascript/generators/data` with the namespace chosen.
 Below is the starting code snippet to get started.
+The FIELDS const should have a unique letter usage to start it, like PJFIELDS for example.

 ```javascript
 import {CONSTANTS} from '../../constants';